-Below, you can view a quick summary table of the five plugins that I'll be looking at:
+Below, you can view a quick summary table of the nine plugins that I’ll be looking at:

-LearnDash is one of the most popular WordPress LMS plugins and is used by both large institutions like the University of Florida, as well as standalone WordPress sites.
+LearnDash is one of the most popular WordPress LMS plugins, used by both large institutions such as the University of Florida and standalone WordPress sites.

 If you’d like to sell self-paced courses, you can just set up simple text and multimedia lessons.
 Or, you can also get more involved and include quizzes and assignments in your lessons.